-Mortgage loan applications where the mortgage loan borrower had a Chapter 13 Bankruptcy discharged under 2 years will not get an Automated Approval per the Automated Underwriting System.
-The Automated System will not render an approve/eligible but will render a refer/eligible which means that the mortgage loan file needs to be manually underwritten.
-Unfortunately, not all mortgage lenders do manual underwriting and many folks who just got their Chapter 13 Bankruptcy discharged are told that they do not qualify from banks and other mortgage lenders who do not do manual underwriting or they have mortgage lender overlays and have their own waiting period after a Chapter 13 Bankruptcy discharge.
-Some mortgage lenders may require a two year waiting period after a Chapter 13 Bankruptcy discharge date due to their mortgage lender overlays.
-I do not have any mortgage lender overlays for home buyers who need to qualify for home loan after Chapter 13 Bankruptcy and a large percentage of my business are borrowers who just got a Chapter 13 Bankruptcy discharge and needs to qualify for a home loan.
+Mortgage loan applications where borrowers had a Chapter 13 Bankruptcy discharged under 2 years will not get an Automated Approval per the Automated Underwriting System.
+The Automated System will not render an approve/eligible but will render a refer/eligible which means the file needs to be manually underwritten.
+Unfortunately, not all lenders do manual underwriting.
+Many folks who just got their Chapter 13 Bankruptcy discharged are told that they do not qualify from banks and other lenders who do not do manual underwriting or they have overlays.
+Many lenders have their own waiting period after a Chapter 13 Bankruptcy discharge.
+Some lenders may require a two year waiting period after a Chapter 13 Bankruptcy discharged date.
+This is due to their lender overlays.
+I do not have any mortgage overlays for homebuyers who need to qualify for a mortgage after Chapter 13 Bankruptcy.
+A large percentage of our business at Gustan Cho Associates are borrowers who just got a Chapter 13 Bankruptcy discharge and need to qualify for a home loan.

 Timely Payments And Timely Payment History

 One of the most important factors mortgage underwriters look at on files with a recent Chapter 13 Bankruptcy discharge is if borrowers have made timely payments throughout the Chapter 13 Bankruptcy re-payment period:

 - Underwriters will want to see timely payments during the borrowers payment plan

 - Mortgage underwriters will also want to see timely payments after the discharged date of Chapter 13 Bankruptcy